Skip to content

 max: 10 # Optional: maximum number of missing tool reports (default: unlimited)

 The agentic part of your workflow can report missing tools or functionality that prevents it from completing its task.
+Additionally, the system automatically detects and reports tools that failed due to permission errors, ensuring visibility into authorization-related issues.

 Example natural language to generate the output: